Sumitbhoyar/sumitbhoyar.github.io/system design/uber/uber.md

 - Demand Service now passes this to the Supply service type of cab and nature of drive requested and using Google S2 library passes the cell id of the rider.
 - Supply service based on hashing the cell index, finds the server that will have the data related to cabs in this range of cell index. (ie) If user makes request from cell index 5, it finds the server which holds the data for this cell index and makes the call.
 If there are multiple indexes obtained, supply service talks to one server which functions as master and makes calls to respective all other servers and manages the communication between the servers in the ring via RPC calls.
 - The server now draws a circle to find all the cells from where cabs can be figured out.
 Then based on cabs found, it uses Map Service to find ETA and responds to Supply Service.
-- The supply service now sends the request back to the drivers and depending on notification / acknowledgement from driver, allocate the same to the rider.
+- The supply service now sends the request back to the drivers and depending on notification / acknowledgment from driver, allocate the same to the rider.

 ### How does system track cab location
 Every cab will send the location through Web application gateway / firewall , load balancer to the Kafka REST Api which gets consumed to different places as required, database and DISCO to keep the latest cab location.
 We have different servers in a ring which are assigned responsibilities of different hashed cell index and hence the data is stored accordingly.
 These servers are in architecture called Ring Pop and they are equally distributed with loads when new servers are added or servers are taken down.